-"Combining your indulgence with other healthy foods makes it last longer and helps you feel more satisfied, whilst getting a more nutritious meal."
+Combining your indulgence with other healthy foods makes it last longer and helps you feel more satisfied, whilst getting a more nutritious meal."

-Diet members found that four of the top five barriers to weight loss involved indulgence foods - including social events, eating out, too much temptation, and lack of willpower.
+A recent study of Total Wellbeing Diet members found that four of the top five barriers to weight loss involved indulgence foods - including social events, eating out, too much temptation, and lack of willpower.